Pre-translate a document

 - Go to the Document Detail page and click on the

 Pre-translatebutton as shown here:

-- Select the steps you want Redokun to perform for the target language you want to translate.
+- Choose whether you want to use Translation Memories only or Translation Memories + Machine Translations for the target language you want to translate.

 - Click on